technology-toolbox/website/content/blog/jjameson/2009/11/06/using-password-minder-to-manage-your-passwords.md

 Consequently, I encountered the following error when trying to save my password file:

+{{< blockquote "font-italic text-danger" >}}

-> Failed to save the password file.
+Failed to save the password file.
 Here are the gory details:

->
-> GetVolumeInformation failed:
+GetVolumeInformation failed:
-> The filename, directory name, or volume label syntax is incorrect.
+The filename, directory name, or volume label syntax is incorrect.

+{{< /blockquote >}}

 I discovered that I could avoid this error by clearing the **Let Password Minder control the DACL** checkbox in the **Password Minder Options** dialog window.